westgarrett/arrfs/README.md

-# RAID-like File System
+# A file system for shallow pockets

-## A symlink-based media distribution project
+## An \*arr-enabled media distribution project

 ## Overview
 Intelligently distribute media files across multiple drives or arrays of varying types, capacities, and speeds.
-It functions as a distributed file system by using symlinks to evenly spread media content across multiple storage medias
+It functions as a distributed file system using symlinks to evenly store media content across multiple storage devices

 ## Features